Corvus333-dev/SkinCancer/README.md

 eye, yet often overlooked until it's too late.
 The absurd irony is that most of these cases are preventable; the clues are literally right on the surface.

 This project builds a deep learning tool for screening skin lesions.
-Two lightweight models (EfficientNetB1 and ResNet50) learn from dermoscopy images paired with patient metadata, each generating independent predictions.
-An ensemble merges these into a consensus diagnosis, providing immediate and consistent assessments.
+Variants of two lightweight models (EfficientNetB1 and ResNet50) learn from dermoscopy images paired with patient metadata, each generating independent predictions.
+An ensemble merges these into a consensus diagnosis, providing immediate and reliable assessments.

 ## Dataset